 CCI does not fund on-campus summer undergraduate research positions with Middlebury faculty because these positions are funded by Middlebury’s Undergraduate Research Office in the CTLR.

 CCI does not generally fund students who receive funding by another Middlebury program or office.
-The exception is if you are taking part in an intercultural experience that benefits the community, it is possible to combine a CCI grant with a Cross-Cultural Community Service grant through the Center for Community Engagement.
+The exception is if you are taking part in an intercultural experience that benefits the community, it is possible to combine a CCI grant with a Cross-Cultural Community Engagement grant through the Center for Community Engagement.

 A typical food budget will vary depending on where you live, but we advise using a figure of approximately $75 - $100 per week.

 Housing can be tricky.
 If you choose to stay in a university-based internship housing program (e.g., NYU in New York City), your entire internship funding allocation will likely be eaten up by that cost—and then some!
 But you don’t want to spend your summer sleeping on someone’s floor either.
 Start your search early, check out resources such as Airbnb, look for house-sitting opportunities, and enlist your various networks (such as the Middlebury Alumni Communities in various cities).
 We recommend allowing approximately $800-$1000 per month for housing.

 Middlebury Housing Note: CCI will have a limited number of on-campus rooms for those doing local internships but priority will be given to those with CCI-sponsored, MiddWorks for Vermont, or CCI cohort internships.
 Receiving internship funding does not guarantee you on-campus summer housing but you may indicate your interest by emailing email@example.com.